nadorek/A01/README.md

 - (Optional) **Database** - Use MS-SQL if you plan to persist data in a database.
 You can use in memory database as well.

 ### Running the Application
-1. Navigate to the AProduct/AProduct.Web folder.
+1. Navigate to the project folder
+    `cd AProduct/AProduct.Web`
-2. Use `dotnet run` command to start the application.
+3. Use `dotnet run` command to start the application.

 ### Running the Application with SQL databse
 1. Put you connection string to appsettings.Development.json
 2. Run application using `dotnet run -sql` command.

+### Running Tests - In Progress
+Navigate to folder `cd AProduct`
+Run Tests`dotnet test`